cepharum/hitchy/docs-source/internals/bootstrap.md

 :::tip Folders Searched For Plugins
 By default, Hitchy is starting at application's folder.
 There it is deeply searching for any sub-folder in **./node_modules** containing a file named **hitchy.json**.
 It is ignoring folders marked as hidden by name with leading period.

-It is possible to explicitly select different folder to start from using option **extensionFolder**.
+It is possible to explicitly select different folder to start from using option **pluginsFolder**.

-Mostly for testing purposes it is possible provide a list of folders to be considered plugin folders explicitly using option **explicitExtensions**.
+Mostly for testing purposes it is possible provide a list of folders to be considered plugin folders explicitly using option **explicitPlugins**.
 It is also possible to prevent Hitchy from searching folder mentioned before by setting option **explicitFoldersOnly**.
 Neither option is supported by Hitchy's CLI script, though.
 :::

 ### Loading Plugins